Antikythera mechanism: Rear face

 The glyphs show whether the designated eclipse is solar or lunar, and give the day of the month and hour.
-Solar eclipses may not be visible at any given point, and lunar eclipses are visible only if the moon is above the horizon at the appointed hour.
+Solar eclipses may not be visible at any given point, and lunar eclipses are visible only if the Moon is above the horizon at the appointed hour.
 In addition, the inner lines at the cardinal points of the Saros dial indicate the start of a new full moon cycle.
-Based on the distribution of the times of the eclipses, it has recently been argued that the start-up date of the Saros dial was shortly after the astronomical new moon of 28 April 205 BC.
+Based on the distribution of the times of the eclipses, it has been argued the start-up date of the Saros dial was shortly after the astronomical new moon of 28 April 205 BC.

-The Exeligmos Dial is the secondary lower dial on the rear of the mechanism.
-The Exeligmos cycle is a 54-year triple Saros cycle that is 19,756 days long.
-Since the length of the Saros cycle is to a third of a day (namely, 6,585 days plus 8 hours), a full Exeligmos cycle returns the counting to an integral number of days, as reflected in the inscriptions.
+The Exeligmos dial is the secondary lower dial on the rear of the mechanism.
+The exeligmos cycle is a 54-year triple Saros cycle that is 19,756 days long.
+Since the length of the Saros cycle is to a third of a day (namely, 6,585 days plus 8 hours), a full exeligmos cycle returns the counting to an integral number of days, as reflected in the inscriptions.
 The labels on its three divisions are: